• Skip to primary navigation

 • Related Recipes

-• Musakhan - Sumac Chicken
+• Musakhan - Palestinian Sumac Chicken

-The recipe for Musakhan - Sumac Chicken might vary depending on the region.
-Most of the versions caramelize the onions separately and serve them on a flatbread called "taboon" along with roasted chicken and sautéed pine nuts.
+Most of the versions caramelize the onions separately and serve them on a traditional bread called "taboon" along with roasted chicken and sautéed pine nuts.

 To simplify the cooking process and end up with less washing up, I roast the chicken pieces on top of the sliced onions.